Pepdexpepdex

 Where do people get Teduglutide (Gattex / Revestive)?+

-Teduglutide (Gattex / Revestive) is dispensed through licensed pharmacies with a prescription.
-Some compounding pharmacies and telehealth services prescribe it.
-Pepdex is not a vendor or pharmacy.
-See /coa for how to verify Certificate of Analysis on any supplier.
+Pepdex does not sell, ship, or recommend suppliers.
+Teduglutide (Gattex / Revestive) is FDA-approved and dispensed through licensed pharmacies with a prescription; some telehealth clinics prescribe it.
+If you're vetting a source, /coa explains how to verify a Certificate of Analysis.